freeCodeCamp/freeCodeCamp/guide/english/bash/bash-ssh/index.md

 If the remote computer requires user login, the form `ssh username@remote_address` can be used, which will then prompt for the user password on successful connection.

+In general if you use `ssh username@remote_address` and your access credentials are accepted you will receive a Linux command prompt.
+However, you can execute execute remote commands directly using the syntax `ssh username@remote_address command` where `command` will be executed omn remote host.
+In other words, your remote session is opened only to execute `command`.

 ### More Information:
 * [Wikipedia](https://en.wikipedia.org/wiki/Secure_Shell)
 * [SSH](https://www.ssh.com/ssh/command)